• Skip to primary navigation

 • Dried parsley

-How to make Salisbury steak
+How to make the BEST Salisbury Steak Recipe

 Heat a large skillet to medium heat while following along with the next step.

-In a large bowl, mix the ground beef, 2 tbsp of French onion soup, egg, bread crumbs, salt, and pepper.
-I personally like to do this with my electric hand mixer, that way I can keep my hands a little cleaner. 😉 Once the mixture is combined, divide the meat into 8 sections and form each one into equal-sized patties.
+1. Mix: In a large bowl, mix the ground beef, 2 tbsp of French onion soup, egg, bread crumbs, salt, and pepper.
+I personally like to do this with my electric hand mixer, that way I can keep my hands a little cleaner. 😉

-Place a tablespoon of butter in the hot pan and place the patties into the pan, you may have to do this in batches if your skillet isn’t large enough.
+3. Brown: Place a tablespoon of butter in the hot pan and place the patties into the pan, you may have to do this in batches if your skillet isn’t large enough.
 Brown each side for approximately 5 to 10 minutes per side until the internal temp reaches 165 (cooking time varies depending on the thickness of the patties and how hot the pan is).
-I always recommend checking the internal temperature of the meat with an instant read thermometer.
-This is the thermometer I have and love if you are in the market.
-When the patties reach temp, remove them from the pan and set aside and allow them to rest.

-Add the sliced onion and mushrooms to the pan and saute for a few minutes, until tender.
-Once tender, push the sauteed veggies to the back of the pan, and in the front of the pan we are going to make a roux for our gravy.
+2. Roux: In the front of the pan we are going to make a roux for our gravy.
 Melt the remaining butter in the front of the pan, once the butter is melted, whisk in 2 tablespoons of flour, and let the roux cook for 1 to 2 minutes.

 roux cooking while the onions are in the pan for the Salisbury steak gravy